 The people you meet while selling Montana ranches are one of the big reasons I love this business.
 They are salt of the earth, great people.
-Many are self made and the others came from self made stock.
+Many are self-made and the others came from self-made stock.
 The unique way these people have learned to make livings and the stories they can tell are entertaining, enlightening and motivating.
-Most are humble, God fearing individuals that I find myself lucky to know.
+Most are humble, God-fearing individuals that I find myself lucky to know.
 Let me tell you about one of these individuals that has been one of my favorites for a long time.
-I listed Fish Fisher’s property in the Missouri Breaks.
+I listed Fish Fisher’s property, located in the Missouri Breaks of Montana, on Venture West Ranches.
 He calls it the Missouri Breaks Retreat.
 I knew Fish through his Fish Fisher’s Antler Art for a long time before that.
 He does work for my wife (Kathy Tatom) in her Interior Design business.
-He uses antler sheds to make some of the most incredible art, furniture and fixtures.
+He uses antler sheds to make some of the most incredible art, furniture, and fixtures.
 The sheds are from Montana ranches and public land in Montana, as well as, other states.
 Elk, Muleys, Whitetail, Moose antlers that Fish and the industry calls bone or horns are picked up legally and turned into focus points for homes all over the world.
 Montana ranching is filled with great people and this article is about one of my favorites.

 Fish’s first sizeable elk chandelier order was from a wealthy man.
 It was to be large and complicated and as Fish took the deposit, his hands shook a bit not knowing what he had gotten himself into.
 This is the piece that he proved he could produce antler art pieces for anyone.
 It took a week and a half to produce the chandelier vs three days now.
 Fish proved he could handle the intricate drilling, internal wiring, no detection patches from one antler to the next.